 Biggest statues in the world

-The List of the 30 tallest statues around the world
+The List of the 30 world’s tallest statues

 |Rank||Statue||Country||Height meters||Height feet||Completed|